Luxury accommodation. Adventurous sea kayaking.

 * Tours are priced and charged in Canadian dollars; prices in other currencies are provided for reference only and will be calculated based on the exchange rate at the time of payment.
 Prices are subject to 5% GST, though non-residents of Canada are eligible for a rebate of half the tax.
 Please see our terms and conditions for full payment and fees information.

-check out the Great Bear Rainforest Outer Islands Expedition
+is your preferred tour date sold out? check out our other trip in the area, the Great Bear Rainforest Outer Islands Expedition.

 Set in the heart of British Columbia’s wild central coast, the Great Bear Rainforest and the Goose Islands offer some of the most stunning sea kayaking in the world.
 Departing from the remote First Nations village of Bella Bella, we begin our week of exploring the most pristine wilderness on the BC coast.